What is the RHI Inquiry about?

 If you have information that you believe may be of assistance to the Inquiry, you should contact the Inquiry’s Solicitor, Patrick Butler, on the RHI’s main office telephone number 028 90408833.
 Alternatively, you can send an email to the RHI Inquiry’s office mailbox at firstname.lastname@example.org

-What is the RHI Inquiry’s email address?
+What are the RHI Inquiry’s email and postal addresses?